 TL:DR; Why not do it?
 And, it’s f*cking cool.

-Last month, we rolled out unlimited holiday for our team.
+In January 2016, we rolled out unlimited holiday for our team.

 Unsurprisingly, the team were really happy with this change!
 A week or so later, we pushed out some new job adverts which started to announce our unlimited holiday policy to the world.
 I unashamedly pushed it as a key point when promoting the job ads on Twitter and LinkedIn.
 Since then, I’ve had lots of comments and messages from people (many of whom run their own agencies) asking about it, so I thought I’d share some of the details and thinking behind it.

 The reactions have ranged from “that’s really cool” to “that’s not sustainable” to “that’s ballsy” to “what will you do if x happens”.
 I’ve found it interesting how many reactions assume the worst in people i.e. that such a policy will be abused by staff.

 Yes it could be, but if you don’t trust your staff, and you’re worried about them abusing the policy, I think you have bigger problems.
 For Aira, trust is a central part of our culture and one of our valued behaviours which we expect from the team and that the team can expect from those around them.